-The Operating Guidelines for Self-Operated Community Gardens also limits the number of individual garden plots to three plots per household.
-It should be noted that the proposed Community Operated Open Space Policy recommends the same limit as on individual garden plots for those community gardens operated by outside entities.
+The Operating Guidelines for Self-Operated Community Gardens also limit the number of individual garden plots to three plots per household.
+However, it should be noted that the Operating Guidelines for Self-Operated Community Gardens do permit those households currently assigned more than three plots to retain those assigned plots in excess of the proposed three plot limit.

-At this time, there are three community garden facilities that are proposed to be operated by RAP; Orcutt Ranch Community Garden, Expo Center Urban Garden, and Sepulveda Garden Center.
+At this time, there are three community garden facilities that staff recommends be operated by RAP and would therefore be subject to the proposed Operating Guidelines for Self-Operated Community Gardens: Expo Center Urban Garden, Orcutt Ranch Community Garden, and Sepulveda Garden Center.